AdrienBarbier902/swaption-pricer/README.md

 ## Overview

 This project implements a simplified **interest rate derivatives pricing framework** in Python.

-Starting from market interest rate data retrieved from the **European Central Bank (ECB) API**, the project constructs a yield curve, computes discount factors and forward swap rates, and prices a **European 2Y10Y payer swaption using the Black model**.
+Starting from market interest rate data retrieved from the **European Central Bank (ECB) zero-coupon yield curve dataset**, the project constructs a yield curve, computes discount factors and forward swap rates, and prices a **European 2Y10Y payer swaption using the Black model**.

-The objective is to illustrate the complete workflow used in interest rate derivatives markets, from **market data acquisition to derivative pricing and risk analysis**.
+The objective of the project is to illustrate the full workflow used in interest rate derivatives markets, from **market data acquisition to derivative pricing and sensitivity analysis**.

 ---

 # Project Workflow

+The pricing framework follows the typical steps used in interest rate derivatives pricing:

 1. Market Data Collection
 2. Yield Curve Construction